djipco/webmidi/README.md

     npm install webmidi@next

-Then, you can any of those approaches depending on your environment:
+Then, you can use any of those approaches depending on your environment:

     // Script tag
     <script src="node_modules/dist/webmidi.iife.js"></script>

     // CommonJS require
-    const {WebMidi, Note} = require("webmidi");
+    const {WebMidi} = require("webmidi");

     // ES module import
     import {WebMidi} from "node_modules/dist/webmidi.esm.js";